 - Fiduciary Responsibilities of a School Board Member

 - Trauma-informed practices for students and staff (beginning with the 2023-2024 school year)

 As part of the application, each entity must provide evidence of both itself and its presenters’ experience and competency in the subject matter covered in the training.

-Each entity approved will be required to:
+To be approved, each entity will also be required to:

-- verify each course/session’s attendance
+- Verify each course/session’s attendance.

-- provide school board members with a certificate of completion
+- Provide school board members with a certificate of completion.

-Note: The law states that if at any time an approved and certified Training Provider does not comply with the requirements of 105 ILCS 5/10-16a or 23 Illinois Administrative Code, Part 1 (Section 1.210), the State Superintendent can withdraw the certification for a Training Provider.
+Note: The law states that if at any time an approved and certified training provider does not comply with the requirements of 105 ILCS 5/10-16a or 23 Illinois Administrative Code, Part 1 (Section 1.210), the State Superintendent can withdraw that provider’s certification.